iftah-og/DripRog/docs/HARDWARE.md

 the jumper the capsule gets no bias, and the result is only noise or silence.

 With the jumper(s) set, each capsule connects between the ADC input and ground per the HiFiBerry DAC+ ADC Pro documentation.
-It's worth confirming the capsule is biased (a quick test recording should show real signal, not just noise floor) before using it for real.

 ## GPIO connections